 We even made custom numbers for everyone!

 In the end, we got this study published in the Journal of Science and Cycling.
-It was my first ever publication.
+It was my first ever publication and I was so pumped!
 We also presented the findings at the ACSM Annual Meeting and the MARC ACSM.

 We ran some relatively simple statistics since all we really wanted to know was whether FTP was important for MTB.